alexellis/funker-dispatch/README.md

 Once your dispatch container is running head over to the HelloWorldIntent and create that service.
 If you have a mutli-node swarm, then push the container to the Hub or a registry first, for a single node just use the image name.

-Once the dispatch container is running and teh `HelloIntent` service has been created you can configure your Alexa Skill to use "HTTPs" for its invocations.
+Once the dispatch container is running and the `HelloIntent` service has been created you can configure your Alexa Skill to use "HTTPs" for its invocations.
 Or just use `curl` and skip the voice portion completely:

 If you are tight on time then use [ngrok](https://ngrok.com) to set up a free HTTPs gateway.